effektif/user-docs/docs/examples/approve-vacation-request.rst

 ^^^^^^

 * *Employee* (User, mandatory) - the employee making the request.
-  This, plus the other fields, should be enough information for the manager to make the decision.
+  This, plus the other fields, should give the manager enough information to make the decision.
 * *Start date* (Date) - vacation start date.
 * *End date* (Date) - vacation end date.